 Roses

-Widely cultivated ornamental flowers available in many varieties and colors.
+Roses are widely cultivated ornamental flowers available in many colors and varieties.

 Sunflowers

-Known for tall stems and bright yellow petals.
-Often associated with pollinator-friendly gardens.
+Sunflowers are known for their tall stems and bright yellow blooms.
+They are commonly used in pollinator-friendly gardens.

 Orchids

-Popular indoor flowering plants requiring controlled light and humidity.
+Orchids are popular indoor flowering plants that require controlled light and humidity conditions.

 Marigolds

-Common in home gardens due to easy maintenance and pest-repelling properties.
+Marigolds are easy to maintain and often used in home gardens due to their pest-repelling properties.

 Comparison Table: Annual vs Perennial Flowers